athalhammer/summa/README.md

 The SUMMA Vocabulary enables to request and represent summarized RDF resources.
 It should be used in context to the SUMMA API definition.

+More information in the paper [SUMMA: A Common API for Linked Data Entity Summaries].(http://www.aifb.kit.edu/images/e/e4/Paper_92_final.pdf)

-If you use this work in an academic publication, please cite:
+If you use this work in an academic publication, please cite the paper:
   ```
 @InCollection{summa-api,
   Title                    = {{SUMMA: A Common API for Linked Data Entity Summaries}},